tdavidcl/ndspmhd-examples/HYDRO/test3-1Dsodshock/README-sodshock.txt

 Things to try
 --------------
--Run the default setup in the sshk.in file and plot the results using nsplash.
+-Run the default setup in the sshk.in file and plot the results using splash.
  (I have already set up the "multiplot" to plot this problem together with the exact solution, so use:

-  "nsplash sshk_0*.dat -y 18" to plot this.
+  "splash sshk_0*.dat -y 18" to plot this.

  The default setup uses "standard" artificial viscosity settings:
                  iav =           2    ! type of artificial viscosity